 Thanksgiving is right around the corner and many families are starting to make preparations for their celebrations.
 This holiday is a great opportunity to gather with friends and family to share a meal, show gratitude, and enjoy the company of the people we love most.
-If you are preparing to celebrate the day with your adult parents or grandparents, here are a few tips to make the day enjoyable for everyone.
+If you are preparing to celebrate the day with your adult parents or grandparents, here are a few Thanksgiving ideas for seniors to make the day enjoyable for everyone.

 Many seniors struggle with not being able to participate as actively in Thanksgiving preparations.
 You might consider making an effort to ensure that your senior feels included this holiday.
 Ask about their favorite recipe or talk about how they celebrated thanksgiving when they were children.
 Delegating small tasks like folding napkins, or helping you decorate will make seniors feel involved without adding stress.

 As you prepare for Thanksgiving, don’t forget that your senior may need assistance during the day.
 Consider asking a relative to help your senior get their food, drink, or help find a place to sit and rest.
 Thanksgiving day can be exhausting, so you might consider setting a time limit or organizing rides to and from the party.